Boris Johnson says Britain ‘past the peak’ of the epidemic

 On Wednesday, the government began to include in its daily figures those who have died of covid-19 outside hospital settings, including those in nursing homes, hospices and the community.

-The revised numbers mean that Britain’s fatalities of the virus are now the third highest in the world, following those of the United States and Italy.
-If Britain continues on its trajectory, it will soon have the highest death toll in Europe.
+The revised numbers mean that Britain’s fatalities due to the virus are now the third highest in the world, following those of the United States and Italy.
+If Britain continues on that trajectory, it will soon have the highest death toll in Europe.

 Asked about the soaring toll in Britain, Johnson said comparing international data is “bedeviled with difficulties.”
-He said, “The only real comparison is going to be possible at the end of the epidemic when you look at total excess deaths.”
+He said, “The only real comparison is going to be possible at the end of the epidemic, when you look at total excess deaths.”

 Johnson added, “Broadly speaking, we did the right thing at the right time.”
-Critics have said the government lost valuable time in January while distracted on Brexit and was slow to order a lockdown.
+Critics have said the government lost valuable time in January while distracted by Brexit and was slow to order a lockdown.

-Whitty, the chief medical officer, said the world was “nowhere near the end of this epidemic” and urged, “Let’s not go charging in to who’s won and who’s lost.”
+Whitty, the chief medical officer, said the world is “nowhere near the end of this epidemic” and urged, “Let’s not go charging into who’s won and who’s lost.”

 In his remarks, Johnson came as close as anyone in the government has to apologizing for logistical challenges on testing and getting protective equipment to the front lines, calling the delivery of gowns and visors to workers “a knotty and infuriating” challenge of supply, demand and logistics.
 He called the testing program frustrating.

-Britain’s mortality figures are thought to underestimate the situation as they only include those who have tested positive with the coronavirus and that such testing has largely taken place in British hospitals and not in nursing homes.
+Britain’s mortality figures are thought to underestimate the situation, as they include only those who have tested positive for the coronavirus and such testing has largely taken place in British hospitals and not in nursing homes.

 Queen reassures Britons of eventual victory over coronavirus; Boris Johnson admitted to hospital with ‘persistent’ symptoms